 John holds an MBA with honors from the University of New Hampshire’s Whittemore School of Business & Economics as well as a B.A. with honors in political science, also from the University of New Hampshire.

 Coverage and Focus Areas IT services, management consulting, public sector IT services, healthcare IT services, analytics & insights, cloud, digital

-Role and Responsibilities Kevin Collupy is a professional services analyst at TBR.
+Role and Responsibilities Kevin Collupy is a professional services senior analyst at TBR.
 His vendor coverage includes Hewlett Packard Enterprise, Dell EMC, NTT DATA and DXC Technology.
 Kevin also contributes to quarterly benchmarks that compare the industry’s top performers.
 He provides analysis and insight for TBR’s IT Services Vendor Benchmark, Management Consulting Benchmark, Analytics & Insights Professional Services Vendor Benchmark and Global Delivery Benchmark.